lulischmader/lulischmader.github.io/_pages/research.md

 - Public Humanities
 - Indigenous Education
 - Cultural Preservation
+- Language Pedagogy

 ---

-# Kichwa Diaspora, Language Revitalization, and Mobility in the United States
+# Indigenous Diaspora, Language Revitalization, and Mobility in the United States

-This project examines the Kichwa diaspora community in Queens, New York, focusing on multilingualism, migration, cultural continuity, and intergenerational memory among Indigenous migrants and younger generations.
+This project examines Kichwa diasporic communities in the United States, with particular attention to multilingualism, migration, cultural continuity, and intergenerational memory among Indigenous migrants and younger generations.

-Drawing from sociolinguistics, migration studies, Indigenous studies, and ethnographic research, this work explores how multilingual practices across English, Spanish, and Kichwa shape identity formation and community belonging within transnational Indigenous contexts.
+Drawing from sociolinguistics, migration studies, Indigenous studies, and ethnographic research, this work explores how multilingual practices across English, Spanish, and Kichwa shape identity formation, language maintenance, and community belonging within transnational Indigenous contexts.

-The project also examines how younger Kichwa generations reclaim language, traditions, and ancestral knowledge as forms of cultural continuity and resistance within diasporic and urban environments.
+The project also investigates how younger Kichwa generations reclaim language, traditions, and ancestral knowledge as forms of cultural continuity and resistance within diasporic and urban environments.

 ### Research Areas